 That project costs are reasonable Three (3) quotes on eligible costs will be required.
 That all sources of project financing are committed If other funding sources are needed, applicant must provide proof of commitment of those funds.
 That to the extent practicable, CDBG funds are not substituted for non-Federal financial support DOB analysis will be performed on each applicant.
 That the project is financially feasible Projected or established income will be cross referenced with market analysis.
 Use of funds are deemed necessary to expand or improve operations based on application descriptions of operational capacity.
-Owners with twenty-five percent (25%) 15 or more ownership must have a credit score above 55016.
 Business must have a debt service coverage ratio greater than 1:1.
 That to the extent practicable, the return on the owner's equity investment will not be unreasonably high Award amounts will be tiered based on established or projected income as detailed in the Awards Structure section.
 That to the extent practicable, CDBG funds are disbursed on a pro rata basis with other finances provided to the project If other funding sources are needed CDBG funds will be disbursed on a pro data basis.